sternmotor/tft/README.md

 ====

-Script for transfering single or multiple files or small directories from one ssh session to another by means of terminals copy-paste.
+Script for transfering single or multiple files or small directories from one terminal session to another by standard copy-paste.

-Selected files are beeing combined (tar) compressed (gzip) and converted to ascii text (base64).
+Selected files are beeing compressed (tar gzip) and converted to ascii text (base64).
 This text is printed to terminal and can be copied via terminal copy-paste and inserted into another tft instance on a different terminal.